Skip to main content

 Even strong passwords can be cracked.
 In fact, many data breaches happen not because someone hacks a system, but because they log in with legitimate credentials obtained through phishing or dark web leaks.

-2FA dramatically reduces the risk of unauthorized access, even if your password is stolen.
+2FA and MFA dramatically reduce the risk of unauthorized access, even if your password is stolen.

 • Stops attackers in their tracks: A stolen password is useless without the second factor.